Aaron98990/ways-of-the-game/goalkeeper.md

 A goalkeeper that directly throws the ball from their own penalty area into the opposing goal is a goal kick for their opponents (Law 10.1).

-Any player, including goalkeepers, cannot make contact with the ball with a held object (e.g. shirt, boot, another ball) else its a direct free kick (Law 12.1).
+Any player, including goalkeepers, cannot make contact with the ball with a held object (e.g. shirt, boot, another ball) else it's a direct free kick (Law 12.1).
 This is not handball but is a related concept.

 A goalkeeper committing a handball offense outside their own penalty area is just like any other non-goalkeeper player, a direct free kick with the appropriate sanction / disciplinary action is taken (Law 12.1).